-Bail and Surety
+Bail and surety

 If you are arrested and charged with an offence, you will be brought before a District Court as soon as possible.
-You may make an application in court to be released from custody on bail.
+You can make an application in court to be released from custody on bail.

-Sureties or Bails-persons
+Sureties or bails-persons

-Types of Bail
+Types of bail

-When a Garda brings you into custody to a Garda station, the station may release you on bail either with or without sureties.
+When a Garda brings you into custody to a Garda station, the station can release you on bail with or without sureties.
 The amount of money specified in the bail bond is set by the Garda in charge of the station.
 You must enter into a bond to appear before the District Court on a specific date.

-If you are granted bail you (or your surety) must pay into court at least one-third of the amount of money promised in the bail bond.
+If you are granted bail you (or your surety) must pay the court at least one-third of the amount of money promised in the bail bond.
 This money will be returned to you if you appear in court as promised.

 If the District Court refuses bail, you will be remanded in custody.
 You can appeal the decision to the High Court.

-High Court Bail
+High Court bail

 In those cases, you or your legal representative must apply to the High Court for bail.

-Considerations of the Court
+Considerations of the court

 - Whether you are likely to flee

-- The fact that you were caught red-handed
+- Whether you were caught red-handed

 - Whether you are likely to interfere with evidence, witnesses or jurors